mydatamyconsent/go-sdk/docs/DocumentIssueRequest.md

 `func (o *DocumentIssueRequest) UnsetExpiresAtUtc()`

 UnsetExpiresAtUtc ensures that no value is present for ExpiresAtUtc, not even an explicit nil
+### GetPaymentRequest

+`func (o *DocumentIssueRequest) GetPaymentRequest() PaymentRequest`

+GetPaymentRequest returns the PaymentRequest field if non-nil, zero value otherwise.

+### GetPaymentRequestOk

+`func (o *DocumentIssueRequest) GetPaymentRequestOk() (*PaymentRequest, bool)`

+GetPaymentRequestOk returns a tuple with the PaymentRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentRequest

+`func (o *DocumentIssueRequest) SetPaymentRequest(v PaymentRequest)`

+SetPaymentRequest sets PaymentRequest field to given value.

+### HasPaymentRequest

+`func (o *DocumentIssueRequest) HasPaymentRequest() bool`

+HasPaymentRequest returns a boolean if a field has been set.

 ### GetMetadata

 `func (o *DocumentIssueRequest) GetMetadata() map[string]string`